Caching in Composer

 }

-will be called only when the cache data was not found, and its result will be stored
+In this case fetchRemoteData('my-data') will be called only when the cache data was not found, and its result will be stored

-key and { ttl: 60 }
+with cache-key key and { ttl: 60 } cache options.

-keys - Cache Component will merge the received options
+Optionally, if fetchData callback returns data with value and options keys - Cache Component will merge the received options

-object passed to the method arguments.
+value with the options object passed to the method arguments.
 This way you can define cache options dynamically, for example:

 async getToken(parent, args, context, info) {